SharkSnack/shiren-5/content/system/new-items.md

 - May reflect an attack back
     - Potentially one-shot limit broken monsters.
 - May reflect back flame breaths
-    - Nice for dungeons that have lots of Archdragon and Abyssal Dragon floors.
+    - Nice for dungeons that have lots of Archdragon and Abyss Dragon floors.
 - Grants immunity to explosive damage
     - Can be hard to synthesize in a run.